-These very contagious infections are usually spread in areas where hygiene is poor.
+These usually very contagious infections are often spread in regions where hygiene is poor.

-Bejel causes mouth sores and destructive lumps in bone, yaws causes skin sores and disfiguring growths on the legs and around the nose and mouth, and pinta causes itchy patches on the skin.
+Bejel causes mouth sores and destructive lumps in bone, yaws causes skin sores and disfiguring growths on the legs and around the nose and mouth, and pinta causes itchy, thickened, discolored patches on the skin.

 Doctors diagnose these infections when people have typical symptoms and have spent time in areas where the infections are common.

 Bejel, yaws, and pinta are treponematoses (disorders caused by Treponema bacteria), as is syphilis.
 Syphilis is transmitted only by sexual contact, whereas these infections are transmitted by any close contact (sexual or not) with the skin of an infected person—chiefly between children living in conditions of poor hygiene.
 Bejel may be spread when eating utensils are shared.
 Also unlike syphilis, these infections are not spread through contact with contaminated blood or from mother to fetus during pregnancy.

 Bejel occurs mainly in the hot arid countries of the eastern Mediterranean region, southwest Asia, and North Africa.
 Yaws occurs in humid equatorial countries.
 Pinta is common among the natives of Mexico, Central America, and South America.
 Pinta is not very contagious.
 Bejel, yaws, and pinta rarely occur in the United States, except among immigrants from areas of the world where these diseases are common.

 Yaws and pinta, like syphilis, begin with skin symptoms.
 Bejel begins with mouth sores.
 These symptoms subside, and after a period with few or no symptoms, new symptoms develop.